winbench/bench/docs/content/about.md

 ## Portability
-Because Bench does not change your Windows installation but only changes files in its root folder, it can be moved easily and also can used on a portable drive.
+Because Bench does not change your Windows installation but only changes files in its root folder, it can be easily moved and also used on a portable drive.

-The only thing you have to do when the path to the Bench root folder changes is run the environment update action.
+The only thing you have to do, when the path to the Bench root folder changes, is run the environment update action.